The Island Trust

 We are incredibly grateful for funding from Arts Council England through the PRISM fund which enabled us to carry out keel repairs during the winter of 2017/18, including a new inner stem and stronger floors.

 In 2017 we were kindly supported by the Cornwall Community Foundation who provided funding from their Tuppenny Trust Fund for personal development courses for young people from Cornwall in 2018.
-You can find out more about the work of the Cornwall Community Foundation by visiting their website cornwallcommunityfoundation.com.
+You can find out more about the work of the Cornwall Community Foundation by clicking on their logo.